 • NSBmYWN0cyBhYm91dCBmb29kIHdhc3RlIGFuZCBodW5nZXIgfCBXb3JsZCBGb29kIFByb2dyYW1tZTogaHR0cHM6Ly93d3cud2ZwLm9yZy9zdG9yaWVzLzUtZmFjdHMtYWJvdXQtZm9vZC13YXN0ZS1hbmQtaHVuZ2Vy

 Humans are exploiting nature far more rapidly than it can renew itself: society’s current rate of consumption equates to the resource use of 1.8 planets6 (2.8 in Europe7 ) annually – an unsustainable level that harms biodiversity, exacerbates climate change, and worsens global inequalities It’s crucial we move towards a more circular consumption model where more resources are re-used and recycled.
-It is crucial that we move towards a more circular consumption model where more resources are re-used and recycled.
 Global habits must rapidly evolve towards more sustainable alternatives to plastic, particularly in the packaging market where virgin plastic still dominates.
 Republic Services offers a holistic suite of sustainable solutions across residential and business-scale recycling and waste services, as well as its environmental solutions division providing environmentally responsible waste treatment, exploration and production innovation.8 The company seeks to build upon its already significant penetration into the sustainable waste management and recycling industry by continuing to embrace new technologies and open new facilities, such as its recent Polymer Centre in Las Vegas.
 The facility is expected to produce more than 50,000 (tonnes) of high-quality recycled plastics annually.
 Its rollout is enhanced by a partnership with a specialist polymer processing company which enables Republic Services to supply the strict packaging quality requirements demanded by food and beverage manufacturers.
 Three more locations are planned to further establish its position in this growth market in the US by 2026.9

 • TmF0aW9uYWwgRm9vdHByaW50IGFuZCBCaW9jYXBhY2l0eSBBY2NvdW50cyAyMDIyLCBvdmVyc2hvb3RkYXkub3JnL2hvdyBtYW55IGVhcnRo